easolhq/easolhq.github.io/docs/reference/objects/product/modifier_group.md

 grand_parent: Objects
 ---

-When using a `modifier_group` object you have access to the following attributes:
+When using a `Modifier_group` object you have access to the following attributes:

 # modifier_group.id